 The phase management is used to provide the separation between the security enforcing functions and the user software.
-After TOE delivery the TOE is set to user mode.
+The TOE is set to user mode before TOE delivery.

 SF3: Protection against snooping

 Several mechanisms, like topological design measures for disguise, protect the TOE against snooping the design or the user data during operation and even if it is out of operation (power down).